[?] Subscribe To This Site

 E: Extension of color (or its limitation or elimination)

-Normal extension of color (E) results in correct undercolor, correct ring color and width, and correct outer ring (tipping), by not interfering with the functions of the A and C genes.
+Normal extension of color (Capital E) results in correct undercolor, correct ring color and width, and correct outer ring (tipping), by not interfering with the functions of the A and C genes.

-• Too much dark pigment all over the rabbit, by overextending the black pigment from the bottom of the hair shaft upwards (steel gene-‘Es’)
+• Es: Overextends the black pigment from the bottom of the hair shaft upwards, resulting in excessive dark pigment all over the rabbit (steel gene-‘Es’)

-• Or, it can cause spots and brindling of color, by clumping normal black pigments with patches of red, where the black has been eliminated (so-called japanese ‘ej’ gene)
+• ej: Clumps normal black pigments allowing patches or bands of red, where the black has been eliminated by being clumped elsewhere.
+Or, it can cause spots and brindling of color (so-called japanese ‘ej’ gene)

 These are all changes at the E locus.